Definition & Facts for Autoimmune Hepatitis

 Very rarely, autoimmune hepatitis can cause acute liver failure, a condition in which your liver fails rapidly without warning.

-Cirrhosis may eventually lead to liver failure.
+Cirrhosis may eventually lead to liver failure, also called end-stage liver disease.
 With liver failure, your liver is badly damaged and stops working.
-Liver failure is also called end-stage liver disease.
-This may require a liver transplant.
+People with liver failure may require a liver transplant.

 Cirrhosis increases your chance of getting liver cancer.
-Your doctor may suggest an ultrasound or another type of imaging test to check for liver cancer.
+Your doctor may suggest blood tests and an ultrasound or another type of imaging test to check for liver cancer.
 Finding cancer at an early stage improves the chance of curing the cancer.